piukhq/ios-bink-payments/Sources/BinkPayments/BinkPayments.docc/GettingStarted.md

 refreshToken: "refresh token returned from the API")
 ```

 _**Note: These two methods need to be called before any other method.
-The SDK will assert if the the inialisation steps are not taken.**_
+The SDK will assert if the inialisation steps are not taken.**_

 ## Adding payment cards